The Church of Jesus Christ of Latter-day Saints in the United Arab Emirates

 The Church of Jesus Christ of Latter-day Saints in the United Arab Emirates refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in the United Arab Emirates (UAE).
 The church's first self-standing meetinghouse in the Middle East was dedicated in Abu Dhabi in 2013.
-As of 2021, there are four meetinghouses and six congregations.
+As of 2024, there are four meetinghouses and six congregations.
 In April 2020, the intent to construct a temple in Dubai was announced.

 History

 The LDS Church formally began holding church services in Dubai in 1982 with the creation of the Dubai Branch, with Joseph B. Platt as its first president.
 The congregation grew from a small group of less than ten people to a stake organized by Jeffrey R. Holland in 2013.
 The stake covers four countries.
 In 2011, more than 60 percent of members in the UAE were Filipino.
-Proselyting, especially among Muslims, is prohibited in Middle Eastern countries.

 Abu Dhabi Stake

 The Abu Dhabi Stake encompasses the UAE, Qatar, and Oman.
-As of February 2023, the Abu Dhabi Stake consists of at least seven wards and three branches (potentially others in nearby portions of Saudi Arabia which the LDS Church does not report): five wards and one branch exist in the UAE; 2 wards and a military branch in Doha, Qatar; and a branch in Muscat, Oman.
+As of May 2025, the Abu Dhabi Stake consists of at least seven wards and three branches (potentially others in nearby portions of Saudi Arabia which the LDS Church does not report): five wards and one branch exist in the UAE; 2 wards and a military branch in Doha, Qatar; and a branch in Muscat, Oman.
 A number of military congregations in this region are not included as part of the stake.
 Namely: